jjtiger/Forecasting_Net_Prophet/README.md

 Related the Search Traffic to Stock Price Patterns

 During a meeting with people in the finance group at the company, I mentioned my work on the search traffic data.
-They wanted to know if any relationship between the search data and the company stock price exists, and if I can investigate.
+They wanted to know if any relationship between the search data and the company stock price exists, and if I can investigate further for opportunity.

 To do so, I complete the following steps: